weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

 - If a change in your local settings results in a ConfigMap update, you will need to restart the `clusters-service` pod in order for the pod to read the updated ConfigMap.
-- Every time you restart `clusters-service` it will generate new self-signed certificates, therefore you will need to reload the UI and accept the new certificate.
-Check for TLS certificate errors in the `chart-mccp-cluster-service` logs and if necessary re-trigger an update to rebuild it.

 ### Faster frontend development